 Checks are mailed to the address CIRI has on record as of the specified deadline.
-If your address has changed, be sure to update your address with both CIRI and the U.S. Postal Service.
-These addresses must match or your CIRI mail may not reach you.
-When CIRI mail is undeliverable, distributions are held, and the shareholder does not qualify to participate in any prize drawings until the address is updated.
+If your address has changed, be sure to update it with both CIRI and the U.S. Postal Service.
+The addresses must match or your CIRI mail may not reach you.
+When CIRI mail is undeliverable, distributions are held, with no interest paid, and the shareholder does not qualify to participate in any prize drawings until the address is updated.
 This is true even if a shareholder is signed up for direct deposit.

 CIRI address changes may be submitted online via the Qenek portal.
-Alternatively, you may submit a completed CIRI address change form – available at ciri.com – or a signed, written request that includes a current telephone number.
-You may scan or take a photo of your completed form or request and email it to [email protected] com, mail it to CIRI at PO Box 93330, Anchorage, AK 99509, or fax it to (907) 263-5186.
+Alternatively, you may submit a completed CIRI address change form— available at ciri.com—or a signed request that includes a current telephone number.
+You may scan or take a photo of your completed form or request and email it to [email protected], mail it to CIRI at PO Box 93330, Anchorage, AK 99509, or fax it to (907) 263-5186.
 If faxed, please call Shareholder Relations as soon as possible to confirm receipt.
 Forms and information on changing your address or submitting a mail-forwarding request with the U.S. Postal Service are available at usps.com or your local post office.